 The releases were conducted in open black spruce (Picea mariana) forests with a shrub understory of resin birch (Betula glandulosa), Labrador tea (Ledum decumbens), blueberry (Vacccinium uliginosum) and willow (Salix sp.).
 Ground cover was primarily mosses and lichens with scattered cotton grass (Eriophorum vaginatum) tussocks.
 Most mosses, lichens and shrubs died shortly after the initial release, but the cotton grass persisted.
-Based on surveys 15 years after the releases, the cotton grass appeared to have thrived following the releases (Collins et al. 1994).
+Based on surveys 15 years after the releases (Collins et al. 1994).
 The response of the cotton grass was attributed to less competition from other species.
 The black spruce tree also experienced mortality.
 Surveys conducted 15 years after the releases, determined that approximately 56% of the black spruce trees on the winter plot were dead and about 38% of the black spruce trees were dead on the summer plot.
 No black spruce seedlings were observed in either plot, although the remaining trees were bearing cones (Collins et al. 1994).
 The winter oil release produce more oiled surface area and thus had more long-term and chronic effects on the plant communities (Collins et al. 1994).